 Retirement Systems: Support consolidation and reform of state retirement systems, including elimination of early retirement after 20 years of service regardless of age for future state employees.
 Oppose any expansion of benefits or coverage to help ensure fiscally responsible funding and actuarial soundness of Louisiana’s public retirement systems.
 Support legislation that would raise the retirement age and/or increase the years of service needed for new state employees to retire.
 Support the use of surplus funds to pay down the unfunded accrued liability of the state retirement systems.

 State Contracts: Support strengthening existing law that prohibits awarding state contracts for goods and services to any public official or his/her immediate family.

-Term Limits: Support legislation to limit the terms of all statewide elected officials.
-Continue to support existing law that limits the number of terms a person can serve in the Louisiana Senate and House of Representatives.
+Term Limits: Support legislation to limit the terms of all statewide elected officials and the judicial branch.
+Continue to support the existing law that limits the number of terms a person can serve in the Louisiana Senate and House of Representatives.

 Initiative: Maintain Louisiana’s current referendum system, which requires that voters approve all changes to Louisiana’s constitution.

 Judicial Reform: Support programs and legislation to foster judicial excellence, including, but not limited to, consolidating districts and court functions.